China warns of artificial intelligence risks, calls for beefed-up national security measures | Technology

 - China

-China's ruling Communist Party is calling for beefed-up national security measures, highlighting the risks posed by advances in artificial intelligence.
+China's ruling Communist Party has warned of the risks posed by advances in artificial intelligence while calling for heightened national security measures.

+The statement issued after a meeting Tuesday chaired by party leader and President Xi Jinping underscores the tension between the government's determination to seize global leadership in cutting-edge technology and concerns about the possible social and political harms of such technologies.

+It also followed a warning by scientists and tech industry leaders in the US, including high-level executives at Microsoft and Google, about the perils that artificial intelligence poses to humankind.

-A meeting headed by party leader and President Xi Jinping on Tuesday urged “dedicated efforts to safeguard political security and improve the security governance of internet data and artificial intelligence,'' the official Xinhua News Agency said.
+The meeting in Beijing discussed the need for “dedicated efforts to safeguard political security and improve the security governance of internet data and artificial intelligence,'' the official Xinhua News Agency said.

+“It was stressed at the meeting that the complexity and severity of national security problems faced by our country have increased dramatically.

+The national security front must build up strategic self-confidence, have enough confidence to secure victory, and be keenly aware of its own strengths and advantages,” Xinhua said.

 Xi, who is China's head of state, commander of the military and chair of the party's National Security Commission, called at the meeting for “staying keenly aware of the complicated and challenging circumstances facing national security.”
 China needs a ''new pattern of development with a new security architecture,” Xinhua reported Xi as saying.